Yinnie01/fashioniconapp/README.md

-# This project is to create a Clothing Store Recommendation application
+# This project is to create a Clothing Store Web application
 - This project uses the Flask framework in building a web application that interacts with a PostgreSql database to return the available clothing options based on a user's search input.
 - It is deployed on Render: [Fashion Icon](https://fashioniconapp.onrender.com/)
 ## Search Algorithm Used